SunnySuite/Sunny.jl/docs/src/index.md

 $\mathcal{S}(𝐪,ω)$ that can be directly compared to experimental scattering data.

-## Look around

-A good place to start is the [CoRh₂O₄ example](@ref "1.
+To get a feel for Sunny, start by browsing the [CoRh₂O₄ example](@ref "1.
 Spin wave simulations of CoRh₂O₄").
-This and subsequent tutorials demonstrate a range of Sunny features.
-One can also browse the [SpinW ports](@ref "SW01 - FM Heisenberg chain"), which focus on spin wave theory.
+This and subsequent examples demonstrate a range of Sunny features.
+See also the [SpinW ports](@ref "SW01 - FM Heisenberg chain"), which focus on spin wave theory.

 ## Why choose Sunny?